 This salad will make enough to feed a crowd – or to have plenty of leftovers for lunch.
-The superfood slaw will keep for a few days covered in the fridge, but if you don’t want all the leftovers, simply halve the salad ingredients and cook enough chicken for 2 large strips per person.
+The superfood salad will keep for a few days covered in the fridge, but if you don’t want all the leftovers, simply halve the salad ingredients and cook enough chicken for 1 small breast or 1/2 a large one per person.
 No more excuses not to have a healthy meal for dinner!

 - 1 small red cabbage